 P. seychellense is only easily separated from P. guezei by the much stronger definition of carapace regions, the inter-regional furrows being in all cases relatively broader, deeper, and more sharply defined.
-This is particularly marked in the case of the deep longitudinal groove over the anterior two-thirds of 2M; the strong grooves almost splitting 3M from 4M; the strong grooves almost splitting 3M from 4M; the strong groove in the triangular region on the inner part of the mesobranchial area lateral to gastro-cardiac region which is strongly demacated posteriorly by a broad deep groove; and the strong curved mediolateral groove on the branchial region.
+This is particularly marked in the case of the deep longitudinal groove over the anterior two-thirds of 2M; the strong grooves almost splitting 3M from 4M; the strong definition of the triangular region on the inner part of the mesobranchial area lateral to gastro-cardiac region which is strongly demarcated posteriorly by a broad deep groove; and the strong curved mediolateral groove on the branchial region.
 The first impression of the carapace of P. seychellense is one of a strongly defined meandrine regional pattern, whereas the carapace of P. guezei presents a much less obvious impression of the regions.
-Despite having only a single specimen of P. seychellense I am convinced this difference is significant because a good series of P. guezei, from quite small to large, shows an identical bland regional pattern, Also the Pacific species are remarkably consistent within themselves in this character.
+Despite having only a single specimen of P. seychellense I am convinced this difference is significant because a good series of P. guezei, from quite small to large, shows an identical bland regional pattern.
+Also the Pacific species are remarkably consistent within themselves in this character.